SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
+- Flag Day:
+  - Annual event celebrated on June 14th
-- Flag Day: June 14th is observed as Flag Day in the United States.
-This event commemorates the adoption of the Stars and Stripes as the official flag of the United States on June 14, 1777.
+  - Commemorates the adoption of the flag of the United States, which happened on June 14, 1777
+  - Not an official federal holiday, but proclaimed by the president every year

-  - Presidential Proclamation: The President of the United States usually issues a proclamation urging U.S. residents to observe Flag Day by displaying the flag at homes and other suitable places.
+  - Often marked by displaying the American flag at homes and public buildings

-  - Public Ceremonies: Many towns and cities hold public ceremonies honoring the
+  - Many communities and organizations hold Flag Day ceremonies
+  - Some places, such as Fairfield, Washington, hold parades and
 ### Positive Qoute
 ------
-"Every day is a fresh start, a new chance to bloom 🌱🌸.
-Embrace it with an open heart and a vibrant smile 😊🌈!"
+"The sun always shines above the clouds, keep flying high and let your spirit soar 🌤️✨🚀"